 For U.S. tax residents, Harvard does not withhold taxes on prizes.
 However, for U.S. tax residents receiving $600 or more in prize money from Harvard during a calendar year, the additional income will be reported on a 1099 form.

 For nonresident aliens, Harvard reports prize payments on a 1042-S form as “other income” and withholds a 30 percent tax up front.

-For active Harvard employees, Harvard includes prize winnings on their W-2 form.
+For regular Harvard employees, Harvard includes prize winnings on their W-2 form.